 Is Cafe Bustelo Espresso Ground Coffee Instant?

 Cafe Bustelo espresso ground coffee is not instant coffee but rather dark roasted coffee beans that have been ground to a fine size.
-To make coffee with these grounds you require to brew.
+You have to brew Cafe Bustelo espresso grounds to make coffee.

-For example, use a sock filter when brewing Cafe Bustelo without a coffee maker or brew the grounds in a Moka pot, espresso machine, or drip coffee machine.
+For example, use a sock or paper filter when brewing Cafe Bustelo without a coffee maker or brew the grounds in a Moka pot, espresso machine, or drip coffee machine.

 Cafe Bustelo instant coffee, on the other hand, is ready to drink after adding hot water to the granules.